 (e) Brower Extensions Privacy Notice and Information We Collect.
-Provider offers certain browser extensions, including but not limited to the “Apply Tool”, that are all available in certain web browsers such as Google Chrome.
+Provider offers certain browser extensions, that are all available in certain web browsers such as Google Chrome.
 When you download a browser extension, we automatically collect certain information from your device or web browser.
 We automatically collect information from location storage associated with your web browser, including your browsing behavior for career searching activity.
 We can also automatically record your interactions with certain webpages by accessing local storage associated with your web browser.
 Each browser extension was made to automatically interact with third-party websites, so we can also collect some information about you when you visit those websites including, clickstream data, operating system being used, the URL of the site you have come from and move to after your visit, data relating to your activities on third party websites (including IP addresses and URLs) via tracking technologies (such as cookies and measurement software), the date and time of your visit and your server’s IP address, the geo-location of your device, and the type of payment you use.
 We collect this information for statistical purposes to find out how our website and each browser extension is being used.
 We use this information to evaluate and, hopefully, improve your experience.
 As an example, when you visit a webpage that supports the autofill function, we can record metadata generated by your web browser that identifies one or more autofill fields that you interact with.
 In this example, we can also access local storage associated with your web browser to determine information which can be or has been entered into an autofill field.
 We use your information to facilitate your completion of job applications across the internet, on our websites and third-party websites and to provide advertising and/or other content that we believe can be of interest to you based upon your browsing behavior on the internet.

 3. Uses, Retention and Storage

 We process your information for the following purposes and legal bases: